magento/devdocs/src/guides/v2.3/config-guide/secy/secy-xframe.md

 *  `SAMEORIGIN`: (The default Magento setting.)
 Page can be displayed only in a frame on the same origin as the page itself.

 {:.bs-callout-warning}
-`ALLOW-FROM <uri>` option has been deprecated since the browsers supported by Magento has dropped the support of it.
+The `ALLOW-FROM <uri>` option has been deprecated because Magento-supported browsers no longer support it.
+See [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options#Browser_compatibility).
 [Browser Compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options#Browser_compatibility) provides details about this feature.

 {:.bs-callout-warning}